 Plastics – Plastics contain chemicals like phthalates and bisphenol A. These chemicals can mimic human hormones and disrupt their functions.

 Microplastics – When plastic breaks down and becomes the size of a sesame seed or smaller, it is called microplastic.
 A lot of plastic gets dumped into oceans and this can affect the health of aquatic organisms.
-But microplastics have also been found in human poop.
-It has been shown to damage the liver and intestine in animals.
+While no harmful effects of microplastics have been observed in humans, it has been shown to damage the liver and intestine of some animals.